 You might notice that it seems like Australians aren’t getting a fair deal in a lot of these cases, and you’d be right.
 Australians have been paying more for the same content and products for some time now, thanks to what’s generally known as the “Australia Tax”.

-For the sale of digital goods which are identical there really isn’t a good reason for a distributor to charge one person more than another for the purchase of the same product.
+For the sale of digital goods which are identical there really isn’t a good reason for a distributor to charge one person more than another.
 In 2013 the Australian government looked into the apparent discrepancies in the pricing of digital products.
 When it comes to the sale of video-games, users found significant price disparities imposed on Australian gamers when purchasing through digital distribution services like Steam.
 They cite the example of Diablo 3, released in 2012.
 At the time the government report was published, Australian customers were paying 30% more than those in the US.
 The report noted that there was no difference in the way the game was delivered (by download) or played (on a US based server as there were no Australian servers) that could account for the difference in price.